openresty/lua-nginx-module/README.markdown

 <http://mailman.nginx.org/pipermail/nginx-devel/2016-January/007748.html>

-The bundled version of hte NGINX core in OpenResty 1.9.7.2 or above already has this patch applied.
+The bundled version of the NGINX core in OpenResty 1.9.7.2 (or above) already has this patch applied.

 Furthermore, one needs at least OpenSSL 1.0.2e for this directive to work.